Genez-io/genezio-landing-page/new-landing/src/posts/visibility-to-recommendation-rate.md

 ## Frequently Asked Questions (FAQ)

 **1\.
 What is the fundamental difference between Share of Voice (SOV) and Visibility-to-Recommendation Rate (VRR)?** SOV measures how often a brand is passively mentioned across keywords, assuming a traditional search environment where users view multiple links.
-VRR measures the percentage of times an AI explicitly endorses a brand as the definitive best choice out of all the times it was considered, tracking how stable that endorsement is across varying prompts, time, and AI platforms.
+VRR measures the percentage of times an AI explicitly endorses a brand as the definitive best choice out of all the times it was considered based on [accurate data](/blog/decision-grade-geo-aeo-intelligence/), tracking how stable that endorsement is across varying prompts, time, and AI platforms.

 **2\.
 Why does VRR impact revenue more than traditional search metrics?** Data shows that users who receive an explicit recommendation from an AI assistant convert 5 times better than those navigating traditional search results.
 The AI acts as a trusted consultant, removing decision friction.
 VRR directly measures your ability to capture these high-intent, high-converting users.